pharath/pharath.github.io/_posts/2023-11-12-lecture-notes-msip-3.md

 </p>

 - **problem**:
-  - so $\mathcal{F}f$ gives me a very different representation of my image and then, for instance, I can then do sth wtih that representation, I can change some frequencies to pronounce sth, but once I'm done making this manipulation with the frequencies, I need to go back.
+  - so $\mathcal{F}f$ gives me a very **different representation of my image** and then, for instance, I can then do sth wtih that representation, I can change some frequencies to pronounce sth, but once I'm done making this manipulation with the frequencies, I <span style="color:red">need to go back</span>.
-  - So, unless I can invert this transform it is useless for any kind of image processing.
+  - So, unless I can <span style="color:red">invert</span> this transform it is useless for any kind of image processing.
-  - And the very first thing before we can even think about going back is, we need to know where we are, ie.
+  - And the very first thing before we can even think about going back is, we <span style="color:red">need to know where we are</span>, ie.
     - what is this kind of function?
     - do we have a chance of going back from $\mathcal{F}f$ to $f$ or is there sth that we need to change?